How do I submit a work?

-I may be disabled, but must I write explicitly about disability?
+I may be disabled, but must I write exclusively about disability?

-No. Ill and disabled people are often 'pigeonholed', and if you are a disabled author, your plot or central point within a work need not entirely be about disability.
+No. Ill and disabled people are often 'pigeonholed', and if you are a disabled author, your plot or the main narrative of a work need not entirely be about disability.
 What we ask for is that disability or illness is at least represented somewhere - even if only implicitly or as a secondary consideration.
-If the work contains absolutely zero reference at all to disability or long-term illness then it is likely not the sort of work we are looking for.
-As an example, one could write a crime novel where the protagonist is disabled, yet that is not the nucleus or centre of the work, or the main focus of the work in totality.
-Though disability should at least, in some capacity, be present and extant in any work considered.
+If the work contains absolutely zero reference at all to disability or long-term illness, then it is likely not the sort of work we are looking for.
+As an example, one could write a crime novel where the protagonist is disabled, while disability is not the main focus or narrative of the work.
+Nonetheless, disability should at least, in some capacity, be represented or present and extant in any work considered.

 If potential applicants are in any doubt about their eligibility, please contact, in confidence, the administrator of the prize.
 The decision of the administrator and judges shall be final.